-"An International Language for All: Basic English and the Limits of a Global Communication Experiment", in: David Brydan and Jessica Reinisch (eds.), Internationalists and Europe: Rethinking the Twentieth Century (London: Bloomsbury, 2020, forthcoming).
+"An International Language for All: Basic English and the Limits of a Global Communication Experiment", in: David Brydan and Jessica Reinisch (eds.), Internationalists and Europe: Rethinking the Twentieth Century (London: Bloomsbury, 2021), pp. 51-67.

-“International Bodies: The Pilgrimage to Mecca and the Emergence of International Health Regulations”, in: Eric Tagliacozzo and Shawkat Toorawa (ed.)
-The Hajj: Pilgrimage in Islam (Cambridge: Cambridge University Press, 2015), pp. 175-195.
+“International Bodies: The Pilgrimage to Mecca and the Emergence of International Health Regulations”, in: Eric Tagliacozzo and Shawkat Toorawa (eds.), The Hajj: Pilgrimage in Islam (Cambridge: Cambridge University Press, 2015), pp. 175-195.

-“Eine Sprache für alle: Basic English und die Grenzen der Globalgeschichte”, in: Boris Barth, Stefanie Gänger, and Niels P. Petersson (ed.), Globalgeschichten: Bestandsaufnahme und Perspektiven (Frankfurt/Main: Campus, 2014), pp. 175-204.
+“Eine Sprache für alle: Basic English und die Grenzen der Globalgeschichte”, in: Boris Barth, Stefanie Gänger, and Niels P. Petersson (eds.), Globalgeschichten: Bestandsaufnahme und Perspektiven (Frankfurt/Main: Campus, 2014), pp. 175-204.

-“Pässe, Papiere, Konsulate: Medien und Orte der Identifikation”, in: Jörg Dünne and Kirsten Kramer (ed.); Weltnetzwerke – Weltspiele: Jules Vernes In 80 Tagen um die Welt (Konstanz: Konstanz University Press, 2013), pp. 57-60.
+“Pässe, Papiere, Konsulate: Medien und Orte der Identifikation”, in: Jörg Dünne and Kirsten Kramer (eds.), Weltnetzwerke – Weltspiele: Jules Vernes In 80 Tagen um die Welt (Konstanz: Konstanz University Press, 2013), pp. 57-60.

-With Michael C. Frank, “Raumfiktionen: Kartographie und Literatur um 1900”, in: Michael Neumann und Kerstin Stüssel (ed.), Magie der Geschichten: Weltverkehr, Literatur und Anthropologie in der zweiten Hälfte des 19.
+With Michael C. Frank, “Raumfiktionen: Kartographie und Literatur um 1900”, in: Michael Neumann and Kerstin Stüssel (eds.), Magie der Geschichten: Weltverkehr, Literatur und Anthropologie in der zweiten Hälfte des 19.
 Jahrhunderts (Konstanz: Konstanz University Press, 2011), pp. 239-263.

 “Highway of the British Empire?
-The Suez Canal between Imperial Competition and Local Accommodation”, in: Jörn Leonhard, Ulrike von Hirschhausen (ed.), Comparing Empires: Encounters and Transfers in the Long Nineteenth Century (Göttingen: Vandenhoeck & Ruprecht, 2011), pp. 37-59.
+The Suez Canal between Imperial Competition and Local Accommodation”, in: Jörn Leonhard and Ulrike von Hirschhausen (eds.), Comparing Empires: Encounters and Transfers in the Long Nineteenth Century (Göttingen: Vandenhoeck & Ruprecht, 2011), pp. 37-59.